FishlandicFishy/lexicring/dict/all-people-drunk-only-i-awake.md

 Example:

 "All people drunk, only I awake.
-I won't tell anyone else."
+I'm the only one who knows, and I won't tell anyone else about it."